komejo/d8-theming-guide/README.md

 	version: 1.0
 	core: 8.x

-Save this as `{theme_name}.info.yml` inside the created custom theme directory (`themes/custom/example/example.info.yml`).
-The theme is now displayed in `admin/appearance`.
-You can now enable the theme.
+Save this as `{theme_name}.info.yml` inside the created custom theme directory (eg. `themes/custom/example/example.info.yml`).
+Now navigate to `admin/appearance` and see your theme displayed.
+You can now even enable the theme.
 Hooray!

 #### Adding a screenshot